How Is Lung Cancer Treated?

 Types of treatment for lung cancer

-There are several different treatment modalities for lung cancer, although not all are appropriate for every patient.
-The treatment recommended for each patient will be customized based on the cancer stage, tumor type, and general health of the patient.
+There are several different treatment options for lung cancer, but not all are right for every person.
+The treatment recommended for you will be customized based on your cancer stage, tumor type, and general health.
 Treatment options may include:1

 - Radiation therapy – the use of high-energy rays targeted on the cancer